microsoft/CromwellOnAzure/docs/change-existing-WDL-for-Azure.md

 ## Using maxRetries to replace the preemptible attribute

 For a GCP WDL, `preemptible` is an integer - specifying the number of retries when using the flag.
-For Cromwell on Azure, if you want to use the `preemptible` attribute but don’t use `maxRetries` for a task, consider also adding `maxRetries` to keep the retry functionality.
+Starting with Cromwell on Azure version 3.2 integer values for `preemptible` are accepted and will be converted to boolean (`true` for positive values, `false` otherwise), but the retry functionality is not provided.
+Consider adding `maxRetries` to keep the retry functionality.
 Remember that for each task in a workflow, you can either use a low-priority VM in batch (default configuration) or use a dedicated VM by setting `preemptible` to either `true` or `false` respectively.

 ![Preemptible Attribute](/docs/screenshots/preemptible.PNG)